 - Change diets gradually, over a few days by adding a small amount of the new food and mixing it in with the old.
 It can take several days to switch over to the new type of food.

-- Feed cats with coprophagia a complete and balanced diet and remove solids from litter trays as soon as you are able to.
+- Feed cats with coprophagia a complete and balanced diet and remove solids from litter trays as soon as you can.